Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 Seaplus Inner Workings
 ======================

-It is mostly the one described in the `Erl_Interface <http://erlang.org/doc/tutorial/erl_interface.html>`_ tutorial, once augmented with conventions and automated by the `Seaplus parse transform <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/src/seaplus_parse_transform.erl>`_ as much as realistically possible (hence a code generation that is exhaustive on the Erlang side, and partial of the C side) and adapted for increased performances (notably: no extra relay process between the user code and the port).
+It is mostly the one described in the `Erl_Interface <http://erlang.org/doc/tutorial/erl_interface.html>`_ tutorial, once augmented with conventions and automated by the `Seaplus parse transform <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/src/seaplus_parse_transform.erl>`_ as much as realistically possible (hence a code generation that is exhaustive on the Erlang side, and partial of the C side) and adapted for increased performances (notably: no extra relay process between the user code and the port involving more messages and processing, no string-based mapping of function signatures across the bridge - direct integer identifiers used instead).

+The parse transform just:

+- derives from the type specifications of the Erlang service API (as specified by the service integrator) the implementation of the corresponding (Erlang-side) functions (they are injected in the AST of the resulting service BEAM file)
+- adds the facility functions to start, stop, etc. that service (they are actually directly obtained through the Seaplus include)
+- generates the Seaplus service-specific C header file, ready to be included by the C-side service driver that is to be filled by the service integration